zeitounator/compose-init-demo/README.md

 <!--te-->

 ## Foreword
-This example was crafter as an answer to [a StackOverflow question](https://stackoverflow.com/questions/70322031/does-docker-compose-support-init-container) about using init containers with docker-compose.
+This example was crafted as an answer to [a StackOverflow question](https://stackoverflow.com/questions/70322031/does-docker-compose-support-init-container) about using init containers with docker-compose.

 According to [This PR](https://github.com/docker/compose-cli/issues/1499) the feature is available since docker-compose 1.29